 Decision-making is a skill.
 And like any skill, you can practice it, study it and get better at it.

-Why Decision-making is Important?
+Why Decision-Making is Important?

 Like a pebble dropped into a lake, our life choices ripple out into the world around us.
 Each ripple influences our world in a way.

 For instance, each day you choose what to eat.
-No one is forcing you to eat burgers, burritos, or omelet with fries.2 The more you choose a fatty meal, the more cholesterol you’ll consume, thus the more weight you’ll gain.
+No one is forcing you to eat burgers, burritos, or omelets with fries.2 The more you choose a fatty meal, the more cholesterol you’ll consume, thus the more weight you’ll gain.
 And we all know what happens when the radius of our belly and butt increases: we start moving slower, we need new clothes; we get tired faster, we have health problems, we share fewer images of ourselves on Instagram #sad.